 4. Focus on common pain points

 One of the main things you’ll use your customer profiles for is to inform marketing and sales tactics, which generally aim to appeal to common challenges and pain points your prospects face.
-When speaking with your customers and sales agents as part of the customer profile creation process, make sure to dig deep into pain points.
+When speaking with your customers and sales agents as part of the customer profiling process, make sure to dig deep into pain points.
 Ask:

 - When does the pain point arise?